 Every day, millions of people around the UK will put their faith in a medical professional to improve their health in some way.
-They might see their GP about concerning symptoms, collect a prescription, have a dental check-up, or be taken by ambulance to Accident and Emergency with a life-threatening condition.
 Most of these patients will receive excellent care and subsequently would never dream of any need for clinical negligence solicitors.

-Victims of medical negligence are not so fortunate.
-They will put their trust in a professional who fails in their duty of care and delivers a standard of care that is not only disappointing but which causes harm.
+Victims of medical negligence are not so fortunate, however.
+They will put their trust in a professional who fails in their duty of care.
+Making things worse, they receive a standard of care that is disappointing but also causes harm.

-For your medical negligence claim to be valid you need to prove two points:
+For cases involving medical negligence claims to be valid, you need to prove two points:

 - That you have suffered a genuine injury; and

 - Your injury was the direct result of negligence.